 - Sidewalk Labs, the urban innovation company of Google parent Alphabet, will begin testing some of its smart city technologies for its proposed Toronto project this summer, according to Reuters and others.

 - The company hopes to break ground on the project in 2020, Reuters reports, with CEO Dan Doctoroff noting residents could start moving in as early as 2022.
 Sidewalk Labs could open a waterfront office this summer too, where it will showcase some of the available technologies.

 - This is the first timeline that has been disclosed for the project, which would need approval for its development plan by the Sidewalk Labs and Waterfront Toronto boards to stay on schedule.

 These pronouncements by Sidewalk Labs represent a significant step forward for this project, the first of its kind in North America that led some to suggest — perhaps misleadingly — Toronto will be the world’s first “smart city."
-The plan, announced in October, includes features including autonomous vehicles (AVs), a fossil fuel-free grid, flexible-use buildings and the use of robots for waste management among others.
+The plan, announced in October, touts features including autonomous vehicles (AVs), a fossil fuel-free grid, flexible-use buildings and the use of robots for waste management among others.

 Doctoroff appears confident of success and of translating Sidewalk Labs’ efforts in Toronto into something broader, depending on how long it takes this first iteration to get off the ground.
 "Quayside will be a prototype for a broader opportunity," Doctoroff told Reuters.
 "What we’re trying to do, no one has really succeeded in doing."
 It has set an ambitious timeline, and if it is to have a 2020 ground-breaking, the company would need to work hard to ensure all necessary approvals in a relatively short time span.